By Doug Nesbitt

 The list helps you collect and organize contact info like phone numbers, addresses, whether they drive or take the bus, etc. It helps you prioritize your organizing work.
 If your workplace has several departments, you’ll be able to identify where you’re weakest and where extra effort is required.
 Document everyone’s individual issues, and whether people are hot, cold or lukewarm to a union.

-The list is a critically important for building a union, and having a list with all the above information is the type of thing union organizers will jump at when you approach them for help.
+The list is critically important for building a union, and having a list with all the above information is the type of thing union organizers will jump at when you approach them for help.

 The Committee is the Union